AaltoSciComp/scicomp-docs/help/garage.rst

 .. admonition:: Planned disruptions
    :class: important

-   * Limited availability during winter break:

-       * Async support: :ref:`Chat support <chat>` will be watched occassionally and is good for quick questions.
-The :ref:`issue tracker <issuetracker>` is good for trackable issues that need to not be forgotten.
-See :doc:`/help/index` for more.
-       * December 22-23 (Th-F): probably garage, but less support.
-       * December 26-30 (M-F): Probably no garage (note that 26 December is a public holiday).
+   * We are back from holidays and operating normally (enough of us, at least).
-       * January 2-5 (M-Th): probably some garage but no guarantees early in the week.
-Note that Friday is a public holiday.
+   * Note that Friday is still a public holiday.

 ..
    * There are no current planned disruptions in the daily garage.